Increase The Value Of Your Car

 Step 1 - Clean Your Car

-Clean the inside of your car thoroughly, emptying out any rubbish, and remove loose car mats to clean or replace them.
-Once everything's cleared out, vacuum the interior upholstery.
+Clean the inside of your car thoroughly, emptying out any rubbish on the floor, under the car seats and in door wells and ashtrays and remove any loose car mats to clean or replace them.
+Once done, vacuum the interior upholstery.

 Step 2 - Clean Upholstery

-Use a fabric or upholstery cleaner to remove stubborn marks, or invest in new car seat covers if the seats have seen better days!
+Use a foam fabric or upholstery cleaner to remove any stubborn marks or you could invest in new car seat covers if the seats are really worn or tatty.

 Step 3 - Clean Plastic Trim

 Use a suitable cleaner, such as a Plastic Trim Restorer on plastic trim parts - spray it onto a cloth to avoid overspray on surrounding components.